 Voidcraeft is my latest one-man musical endeavour.
-Instrumentally and vocally it is somewhat atypical black metal, flirting with blackened death metal.
-The lyrical themes deal with emptiness, alienation, suffering, violence and the human condition in a rather abstract way.
+Instrumentally speaking, it is somewhat atypical black metal with an emphasis on dissonance.
+The lyrical themes deal with emptiness, pessimism, renunciation, suffering and the human condition in general.

 In my early days I was primarily influenced by raw black metal like Darkthrone (primarily Under a Funeral Moon and perhaps Transilvanian Hunger, they haven't made anything resembling black metal in close to a decade now, though) and Katharsis (of Norma Evangelium Diaboli fame).
 In the past ten years the two artists I consumed the most and returned to over and over again are avant-garde black metal legends Deathspell Omega and Australian experimental (blackened) death metal pioneers Portal.
 Other bands worth mentioning are Nightbringer, Black Witchery, Diocletian and Antediluvian.

 I have been accused of trying to gain publicity by dropping some big names but mind you, I never claimed that my music would appeal to people who are fond of some of the aforementioned artists.
 In fact, I feel largely unable to imitate the style of the ones I admire the most (i.e. Deathspell Omega and Portal).
 I just think it helps with putting the music into context and gives you some insight into what motivated and inspired an artist in their creative process.